Healthy Homes Assessment Omahu

 What are unjustifiable gaps or holes?

-You don’t need to cover up gaps or holes in the construction.
-For example, tiny gaps around windows and doors could be required to allow for movement of the building as the household is heated and cools in order to let them be closed and opened rather than being stuck.
-We will check the windows and doors as part of the Healthy Homes assessment of your rental property.
+There is no require to block gaps or holes which are part of the construction.
+For instance, small gaps around doors and windows could be necessary to allow for movement of the building as the house warms and cools so that they can still be closed and opened instead of than being stuck.
+We will check all doors and windows as part of the Healthy Homes assessment of your rental property.

 draught stopping building inspections